zju3dv/EasyVolcap/readme.md

 ***EasyVolcap***'s license can be found [here](license).

 Note that the license of the algorithms or other components implemented in ***EasyVolcap*** might be different from the license of ***EasyVolcap*** itself.
 You will have to install their respective modules to use them in ***EasyVolcap*** following the guide in the [installation section](#installation).

 Please refer to their respective licensing terms if you're planning on using them.
+For example, ***EasyVolcap***'s [own implementation of the hash embedding module](easyvolcap/models/networks/embedders/hash_embedder.py) is under the same license as ***EasyVolcap***.
+However, the imported `tiny-cuda-nn` package in the importing implementation is under the same license as the original Instant-NGP paper.

+All imported modules (as specified in the [requirement files](requirements.txt) or in the source code itself) are under their respective licenses.
+Please refer to their respective repositories for more information.

 ## Citation